robotics-upo/marsupial_simulator/README.md

 ## Resources Ignition

-In case to use the simulatior in Teatro World, is necessary to download ".stl" file from: https://www.dropbox.com/s/khx1v76lt3jpcdv/teatro.stl?dl=0
+In case to use the simulator in Teatro World, is necessary to download ".stl" file from: https://www.dropbox.com/s/khx1v76lt3jpcdv/teatro.stl?dl=0 .

+Save the file in: marsupial_simulator/models/teatro/mesh/ .

 ## Usage